Charge Offs & Credit Repair

 A Charge Off signals to current and potential creditors that they are unlikely to get the money back that they loaned to you.
 Current creditors can respond by significantly raising your interest rate on your existing balances costing your much more money over the life of your loans.
 Potential creditors are much more likely to decline a loan application with a Charge Off on your credit report.
 This means much higher cost to you, if you qualify at all.

-Just because you have a Charge Off on your credit reports does not mean you have to live with it for 7 years.
-Through creditor negotiations and credit bureau disputes, you may be able to improve the status of a questionable Charge Off or completely remove it from your credit reports.
+Just because you have an inaccurate and unfairly reported Charge Off on your credit reports does not mean you have to live with it for 7 years.
+By investigating and communicating with creditors and credit bureaus, you may be able to improve the status of a questionable Charge Off or completely remove it from your credit reports.

 Don't let a single questionable charge off on your credit report keep you from starting the life you deserve.